Nikonos: Digital Nikonos

 No Digital Nikonos has ever been made, but the Commercial & Government Systems division of Kodak modified a small number of Nikonos RS cameras for the United States Navy to create a digital unit known as the "Nikon/Kodak DCS 425".
 The digital imaging portion was housed in an extended rear door and were largely identical to the options available for the contemporary Kodak DCS 420 cameras based on the Nikon F90.

 Nikon celebrated the Nikonos legacy when the Nikon 1 AW1 was released, a waterproof interchangeable-lens digital camera.
 Reviewers compared the features of the AW1 to the Nikonos line.

-Camera body architecture and waterproofing

-The Nikonos I to III bodies were sealed by a barrel seal O-ring around the lower edge, which was simple and fairly reliable.
-The IV and V bodies had hinged backs, with a face sealing gasket on the IVA and an O-ring around the edge of the V, which formed a barrel seal as it slid into the front part of the camera body.

 Lenses

 Nikonos mount

 With the exception of the above-water only LW-Nikkor 28mm, all Nikonos Nikkor lenses use two knobs to facilitate focus and aperture operation with gloved hands.
 In later years, these knobs were colored differently to allow the photographer to more clearly distinguish between their functions; for these lenses, the silver or chrome knob sets the focus distance, and the black knob controls the aperture.
 The LW-Nikkor uses conventional concentric focus and aperture rings.

 The two most common Nikonos lenses are the UW 28mm (for underwater use only) and the W 35mm (which is amphibious) with the UW 28mm being considered the better lens.
 Because water and air have significantly different indices of refraction, the 35mm lens is considered slightly wide on land, but is equivalent to a standard ~50mm lens under water.
 The nominal focal length can be multiplied by 1.33× to determine the equivalent angle of view underwater.
 These were also the first two lenses to be introduced with the Nikonos; the design of the W-Nikkor 35mm is based on the Nikkor 35mm f/2.5 lens for M39 mount first sold in 1952; it is a symmetric Double-Gauss lens behind an optical flat to make the assembly water-tight.
 This improves lens speed compared with the original lens fitted to the Calypso, the SOM Berthiot 35mm f/3.5, which had a Tessar-type construction.